AtsushiSakai/PythonRobotics/docs/modules/7_arm_navigation/n_joint_arm_to_point_control_main.rst

 N joint arm to a point control simulation.

-This is a interactive simulation.
+This is an interactive simulation.

 You can set the goal position of the end effector with left-click on the plotting area.